ajgre2005/wolds-paradox-map/README.md

 # Paradox Map

-Paradox map is a web app for mapping your divine paradox vault in Vault Hunters 3.
+Wold's Paradox map is a web app for mapping your divine paradox vault in Wold's Vaults

 ## Project Setup